Transcendent-Tapir/Distorted-Domains/setting.md

 #### Step 4 - Rumors and Conflicts

 Each Player, including the DM, should introduce some sort of mystery, rumor, or conflict within the setting.
 Maybe two factions are fighting over resources or a location, maybe there's something mysterious going on in a given location, maybe a specific NPC has been acting weird lately, perhaps there are rumours related to unusual wildlife in an area.

-If during domain creation you ever get stuck and cannot come up with anything, you can use the table below for inspiration